9juanjuan/dictionary-api-practice/README.md

 # Game of thrones api practice exercise
+* Using an API of ice and fire-----
 For each of these questions, write a function that returns the answer.

 * How many characters names start with "A"?